How to be More Likable at Work

 We all want to be liked at work–but many people think likability is something inherent and outside of their control.
 This is simply not true.
-You have direct control over your likability whether you realize it or not.
+You have direct control over your likability, whether you realize it or not.
 In order to be more likable, you must develop your emotional intelligence and self-awareness.
 Don’t say, “This is just how I am, and if people don’t like it, too bad.”
-You can be yourself and still be more kind, compassionate, interesting, and in turn more likable.
+You can be yourself and still be more kind, compassionate, interesting, and in turn, more likable.

 Here are 3 easy things you can do to be more likable at work:

 - Compliment – People love to receive compliments and recognition.
 When your co-worker does a good job, make sure to compliment their work.
 Show people that you appreciate them and their efforts.
-In the process, you can even learn from them by examining their work and taking notes on how to do better in your own.
-Make sure your compliments are sincere and rooted in truth though because people can read into phony flattery.
+In the process, you can even learn from them by examining their work and taking notes on how to do better on your own.
+Make sure your compliments are sincere and rooted in truth because people can read into phony flattery.

 You will go further in your career when you are more likable at work.
 Hiring managers often hire people who are easy to work with and get along well with others.
 Some people who perform better than others yet are not likable have a harder time getting promotions.
 Plus, you’ll be happier in the workplace when you are well-liked.

 If you are in the market for a new job or position, ensure your resume reflects your skill sets and garners the hiring manager’s attention.
 Call 816-986-0909 or contact the Professional Resume Writing experts at Platinum Resumes.